thewoodfish/property-delphi-contract/README.md

     - Make state changes: Yes, initializes contract storage.
     - Arguments: None.
     - Return Values: None.
-    - Desc: The new function is the first function called before the others, at initialization.
+    - Description: The new function is the first function called before the others, at initialization.
 It initializes a contract storage and prepares it for reading and writing.

 -